Space History News

 Tiffany Fowler pleads guilty

-September 21, 2002 — One of the four students charged with stealing lunar samples from the Johnson Space Center has plead guilty and is cooperating with prosecuters, according to a report filed by the St. Petersburg Times.
+— One of the four students charged with stealing lunar samples from NASA's Johnson Space Center in Texas, has pled guilty and is cooperating with prosecuters, according to the St. Petersburg Times.

-Tiffany Fowler plead guilty yesterday to theft conspiracy and illegal transportation of moon rocks.
+Tiffany B. Fowler pled guilty to theft conspiracy and illegal transportation of moon rocks.

-Her alleged accomplices, Thad Roberts, Gordon McWhorter, and Shae Saur plead not guilty and remain free on bail.
+Her accomplices, Thad Roberts, Gordon McWhorter, and Shae Saur pled not guilty and remain free on bail.

 Roberts and McWhorter were indicted for theft conspiracy, illegal interstate transportation and possession of stolen lunar samples.
 Saur is charged with conspiracy.